ankaAR/bestiario5e/_creatures/star-spawn-hulk.md

 ***Slam*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 10 pies, un objetivo.
 Impacto: 14 (2d8 + 5) puntos de daño contundente.

-***Reaping Arms (Recharge 5-6)*** The hulk makes a separate slam attack against each creature within 10 feet of it.
+***Reaping Arms (Recarga 5-6)*** The hulk makes a separate slam attack against each creature within 10 feet of it.
 Each creature that is hit must also succeed on a DC 17 Dexterity saving throw or be knocked prone.